simondlevy/MSPPG/README.md

 to build the msppg.jar file, which can then be used as a library for Android projects and other Java-based work.

 The example.json file currently contains only one message specification (Attitude), but you can easily add to it by specifying additional messages from the MSP: http://www.multiwii.com/wiki/index.php?title=Multiwii_Serial_Protocol.

-The currently supported types are byte, short, and float, but we will likely add int as the need arises.
+MSPPG currently supports types byte, short, and float, but we will likely add int as the need arises.